themanyone/whisper_dictation/README.md

 # Files in this branch

 `whisper_cpp_client.py`: A small and efficient Python client that connects to a running [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) server on the local machine or across the network.
+Routes voice commands through a semantic matcher — no regex, no `eval()`.

+`commands_table.py`: User-editable command table.
+Each entry is `{intent, handler}` — add, remove, or reorder commands without touching the main program.
+Intents are matched by meaning, not exact phrasing.

+`matcher.py`: Semantic matching engine using `all-MiniLM-L6-v2` sentence-transformer.
+Converts spoken text to an embedding and picks the closest command by cosine similarity.

+`config.py`: First-run configuration with interactive prompts.
+Settings saved to `~/.config/whisper_dictation/config.json`.
+Environment variables override file values at runtime.

 `record.py`: Almost hands-free, sound-activated recorder.
 You can run it separately.
 It creates a file named `audio.wav`.
 Supply optional command line arguments to change the file name, quality, formats, add filters, etc. See `./record.py -h` for help.
 Some formats require `gst-plugins-bad` or `gst-plugins-ugly`, depending on your distribution.